BestReviews is reader-supported and may earn an affiliate commission. Details

 We evaluated the five best credit cards major financial institutions offer, each with unique perks and conditions.
 Whether you want a low-interest credit card or one that offers travel rewards, we think you’ll find something to love in our top five recommendations.

 The Chase Sapphire Preferred Card is hands-down our favorite credit card.
 It has an annual fee of $95, but we think it’s worth it.
-You’ll get 60,000 bonus points after spending $4,000 in your first three months, and the variable APR rate fluctuates between 20.24% and 27.24%.
+You’ll get 60,000 bonus points after spending $4,000 in your first three months, and the variable APR rate fluctuates between 21.49% - 28.49%.

-It’s an excellent card for frequent flyers who will earn two times the points on travel purchases.
+It’s an excellent card for frequent flyers who will earn 2x on all other travel purchases.
 On top of that, they will get a yearly $50 Ultimate Rewards Hotel Credit and five times the points on travel-related purchases through Chase Ultimate Rewards.

 Even if you’re not a frequent flier, this card is great for saving on your next vacation, and you’ll enjoy perks such as earning three times the points on eating out, certain streaming services and online grocery purchases.
 You’ll also get 5X bonus Lyft ride points through March 31, 2025.